Should You Upgrade to the New Outlook for Windows? Here's What You Need to Know

 While the new design of Outlook for Windows is certainly eye-catching, there have been some rumblings among bloggers and commenters on Reddit and discussion forums that certain crucial features are missing.

-After conducting some research across multiple sources, we've identified the three most cited features that are absent from the upgrade:
+After conducting some research across multiple sources, we've identified the most cited features that are absent in this Outlook upgrade:

 Offline support